THREE BLOOD TESTS THAT CAN IDENTIFY A HIGH RISK OF COVID 19

 A recent paper by Kaufman analysing results from over 190,000 patients in the USA found the lower your blood Vitamin D level the higher your risk of getting severe Covid.
 Conversely the higher the level of Vitamin D the more you were protected. https://doi.org/10.1371/journal.pone.0239252

 The risk was particularly high in those with Vitamin D levels below 75nmol/l.
 These low levels are all too common, if not typical, in the UK in winter.
 To protect yourself from Covid you need blood levels not only in the normal range for Vitamin D (which is between 75 and 150nmol/l) but ideally in the upper part of that range.
 What was striking about the study was that those with levels of 125 had almost double the protection as compared to those with levels of 75.
-Above 125 there was only minimal extra benefit.
+Above 125 there was only minimal extra benefit (but see later study below which suggest higher levels may give further benefit).
 In other words, you want your blood Vitamin D level to be 125 nmol/l or higher.

 The virus uses the ACE2 receptor to gain entry into the cells of our body.
 Vitamin D blocks this receptor (if there is enough).